 With a view to cultivating the talent needed for today’s technological landscape, 2U and Cognizant have been collaborating on creating multiple pathways – including using the edX platform and content.

 Create your own success story with edX For Business

-Learn more about boot camps and how they can help you close technical skill gaps through our train to hire solution.
+Learn more about boot camps and how they can help you close technical skill gaps.